badboy/rdb-rs/docs/RDB_File_Format.md

 * The first 4 bytes `04 00 00 00` is the encoding.
 Since this evaluates to 4, we know we are dealing with 32 bit integers
 * The next 4 bytes `03 00 00 00` is the length of contents.
 So, we know we are dealing with 3 integers, each 4 byte long
 * From now on, we read in groups of 4 bytes, and convert it into a unsigned integer
 * Thus, our intset looks like `[0x0000FFFC, 0x0000FFFD, 0x0000FFFE]`.
-Notice that the integers are in little endian format i.e. least signinficant bit came first.
+Notice that the integers are in little endian format i.e. least significant bit came first.

 ## Sorted Set as Ziplist Encoding<a name="ziplist-encoding-sorted-set"></a>